toarnabtrainer/USA_QA_230/README.md

 1. Make your Google Chrome as your default browser
 2. Keep your Google Chrome browser updated
 3. Download and install Anaconda on your system and check the success of the installation by running some codes
+4. Login to the class from your computer system not from your mobile

 **Python Download Link:**<br>
 **Anaconda Download Link:** https://www.anaconda.com/products/distribution